MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 The Microsoft Surface Diagnostic Toolkit for Business (SDT) enables IT administrators to quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices.
 You can run a range of diagnostic tests and software repairs in addition to obtaining device health insights and guidance for resolving issues.

+> [!NOTE]
+> Surface Diagnostic Toolkit for Business is built for commercial devices.
+If your device is a personal device and not managed by your work or school run the [Surface Diagnostic Toolkit](https://support.microsoft.com/en-us/help/4037239/surface-fix-common-surface-problems-using-surface-diagnostic-toolkit) instead.

 Specifically, SDT for Business enables you to:

 - [Customize the package.](#preparing-the-sdt-package-for-distribution)